-MEN'S CHOIR (7515)
+MEN'S CHOIR (7517)

 Men's Choir is open to all guys in grades 9-12.
-Emphasis is on the performance of classical choral literature in a variety of styles including music from the Baroque, Classical, Romantic, and Modern periods of composition along with popular tunes, show tunes, spirituals, etc. Students rehearse daily and continue to work on their sight singing and music reading skills.
+No experience necessary.
+We all have a voice.
+This course gives you the confidence to use it, while making music with your friends!
+All are welcome!
+Emphasis is on the performance of choral literature in a variety of styles including music of the great classical composers, along with popular tunes, show tunes, spirituals, jazz, etc. Students rehearse daily and continue to work on their sight singing and music reading skills.
 Students also attend one voice lab per week (small group lesson).
 There is an attendance policy for rehearsals, performances and concerts.